 Venezuela (Margarita Island)

-Wamos Air you can check up to 40 kilos free baggage per passenger in Economy Class and 60 kilos when traveling in Business Class.
+Wamos Air passengers can check up to 40kg free baggage per passenger in Economy Class and 60 kg when traveling in Business Class.
+You can also bring golf equipment without any additional cost.

 5th June 2018